Archegonium - Structure & Defination

 • The sperm is delivered by a pollen tube in Pinophyta and Angiosperms, while the pollen is carried by wind or animal vectors.

-• The archegonium of gymnosperms is severely reduced and incorporated in their megagametophytes.
+• The archegonium of gymnosperms is severely reduced and incorporated into their megagametophytes.

-• The megasporangium (nucellus) of the ovule's diploid megasporangium cells performs the majority of the job of encircling the gamete.
+• The megasporangium (nucellus) of the ovule's diploid megasporangium cells performs the job of protecting the gamete.

 • The archegonium of gymnosperms develops during pollination within female conifer cones.